 To update your certificate to v4, you must pass the v4 exam and reference the new certificate.

 For CCSK v3 certificate holders that passed the exam between December 1, 2016 and November 30, 2018, CSA will ensure one free attempt at CCSK v4.
 Check your account for a remaining attempt, and contact support if one is not available.
-Individuals who received a CCSK certificate prior to December 1, 2016, may purchase a CCSK upgrade token for the discounted rate of $75 (one attempt).
-This offer is automatically made available on existing accounts.
+Individuals who received a CCSK certificate prior to December 1, 2016, may purchase a CCSK upgrade token that has one attempt for the discounted rate of $75.
+This offer is automatically made available on existing accounts that have an existing successful exam attempt.

 No. Given that each domain has undergone substantial revisions to address the current state of cloud security, an estimated 85% of the content is new.
 CSA therefore recommends that all students study the complete, updated body of knowledge.